Exhausting families of representations and spectra of pseudodifferential operators: -algebras and their primitive ideal spectrum

-A $C^*$-algebra is called {\em type I} if, and only if, the surjection $can : \Irr(A) \ni \pi \to \hat A$ of Equation \eqref{eq.can.surj} is, in fact, a bijection.
+A $C\sp{\ast}$-algebra is {\em type I} if, and only if, the surjection $can : \hat A \to \Prim(A)$ of Equation \eqref{eq.def.can} is, in fact, a bijection \cite{Dixmier} (a deep result).
 Then the discussion of Remark \ref{rem.one} becomes unnecessary and several arguments below will be (slightly) simplified since we will not have to make distinction between equivalence classes of irreducible representations and their kernels.
-Fortunately, many (if not all) of the $C^*$-algebras that arise in the study of pseudodifferential operators and of other practical questions are type I $C^*$-algebras.
-In spite of this, it seems unnatural at this time to restrict our study to type I $C^*$-algebras.
-Therefore, we will not assume that $A$ is a type I $C^*$-algebra, unless this assumption is really needed.
+Fortunately, many (if not all) of the $C\sp{\ast}$-algebras that arise in the study of pseudodifferential operators and of other practical questions are type I $C\sp{\ast}$-algebras.
+In spite of this, it seems unnatural at this time to restrict our study to type I $C\sp{\ast}$-algebras.
+Therefore, we will not assume that $A$ is a type I $C\sp{\ast}$-algebra, unless this assumption is really needed.
+When $A$ is a type I $C\sp{\ast}$-algebra, we will identify $\hat A$ and $\Prim(A)$.

-We shall need the following simple (and well known) lemma.
+We shall need the following simple (and well known) lemma \cite{Dixmier}.

-\begin{lemma} The map $n_a: \hat A \ni \pi \to \|\pi(a)\| \in [0 , \|a\| ]$ is lower semi-continuous, that is, the set $\{\pi \in \hat A, \, \|\pi(a)\| > t \, \}$ is open for any $t \in \RR$. \end{lemma}
+\begin{lemma} The map $n_a: \Prim(A) \ni I \to \|a + I\|_{A/I} \in [0 , \|a\| ]$ is lower semi-continuous, that is, the set $\{I \in \Prim(A), \, \|a + I\|_{A/I} > t \, \}$ is open for any $t \in \RR$. \end{lemma}